Hire in United Arab Emirates

 There are 35 ‘free zones’ in the UAE, 2 of which are the Abu Dhabi Global Market (ADGM) and Dubai International Financial Centre (DIFC), that have entirely distinct legal systems and their own employment legislation (replacing the UAE Labour Law).
 The main differences in the ADGM Employment Regulations and DIFC Employment Law relate to the employment of foreign and UAE nationals, payment of wages, health and safety, and termination of contract.

-The new Federal Law No. 33 of 2021 (New Labour Law) will take effect on February 2nd, 2022, and will repeal the current labour law.
-The New Labour Law is applicable to employers and employees in the UAE’s private sector, companies owned in whole or in part by federal or local government, companies incorporated in the UAE mainland and regulated by the Ministry of Human Resources and Emiratization (MoHRE), and companies in the freezones except ADGM and DIFC.
+The UAE Labour Law is applicable to employers and employees in the country’s private sector, companies owned in whole or in part by federal or local government, companies incorporated in the UAE mainland and regulated by the Ministry of Human Resources and Emiratization (MoHRE), and companies in the freezones except ADGM and DIFC.

 The information in this document focuses on employment legislation applicable to the Dubai Development Authority (DDA) Free Zone.